Tina Turner: Career resurgence and superstardom: 1983–2000

-Turner's success continued when she traveled to Australia to star opposite Mel Gibson in the 1985 post-apocalyptic film Mad Max Beyond Thunderdome.
+Turner's success continued when she traveled to Australia to star opposite Mel Gibson in the 1985 post-apocalyptic film sequel Mad Max Beyond Thunderdome.
 The movie provided her with her first acting role in ten years; she portrayed the glamorous Aunty Entity, the ruler of Bartertown.
 Upon release, critical response to her performance was generally positive.
 The film was a global success, grossing more than $36 million in the United States.
 Turner later received the NAACP Image Award for Outstanding Actress for her role in the film.
-She recorded two songs for the film, "We Don't Need Another Hero (Thunderdome)" and "One of the Living"; both became hits, with the latter winning her a Grammy Award for Best Female Rock Vocal Performance.
+She recorded two songs for the film, "We Don't Need Another Hero (Thunderdome)" and "One of the Living".
+Both songs became successes, with the first becoming a transatlantic Top 3 hit, and the latter winning her a Grammy Award for Best Female Rock Vocal Performance.
 In July 1985, Turner performed at Live Aid alongside Mick Jagger.
-Their performance shocked observers when Jagger ripped her skirt off.
+Their performance included an infamous moment when Jagger ripped her skirt off to reveal black swimsuit-type bottoms underneath.
 Turner released a duet, "It's Only Love", with Bryan Adams.
 It was nominated for a Grammy Award, and the music video won an MTV Video Music Award for Best Stage Performance.

-In 1986, Turner released her sixth solo album, Break Every Rule, which reached No. 1 in four countries and sold over five million copies worldwide within its first year of release.
+In 1986, Turner released her sixth solo album, Break Every Rule, which reached number 1 in four countries and sold over five million copies worldwide within its first year of release.
 The album sold more than a million copies in the United States and Germany alone.
 The album featured the singles "Typical Male", "Two People", "What You Get Is What You See", and the Grammy-winning "Back Where You Started".
 Prior to the album's release, Turner published her autobiography I, Tina, which became a bestseller.
 That year, she received a star on the Hollywood Walk of Fame.
-Her Break Every Rule World Tour, which began in March 1987 in Munich, Germany, was the third highest-grossing tour by a female artist in North America that year.
+Her Break Every Rule World Tour, which began in March 1987, was the highest-grossing tour by a female artist in the 1980s.
 In January 1988, Turner performed in front of approximately at Maracanã Stadium in Rio de Janeiro, Brazil, setting a Guinness World Record at the time for the largest paying concert attendance for a solo artist.
 In April 1988, Turner released the Tina Live in Europe album, which won a Grammy Award for Best Female Rock Vocal Performance.
 After taking time off following the end of the tour, she emerged with the Foreign Affair album in 1989.
-It reached No. 1 in eight countries, including in the UK (5× Platinum), her first number-one album there.
+It reached number 1 in eight countries, including in the UK (5× Platinum), her first number-one album there.
 The album sold over six million copies worldwide and included the international hit single "The Best".